Local AI for Document Retrieval (RAG)

-Here’s what we’re building:
+Here’s the system we’re building:

 [Frontend UI] ⇄ [Local RAG Server] ⇄ [LLM Backend (Ollama or llama.cpp)]